bsmith89/strain-corr/doc/manuscript/manuscript.md

 ## StrainPGC accurately estimates gene content of strains in a complex synthetic community

-![**Figure 2: Evaluation of StrainPGC’s gene content estimation performance on a highly diverse, synthetic community [@jinCulturingComplexGut2023].**
+![**Figure 2: Evaluation of StrainPGC's gene content estimation performance on a highly diverse, synthetic community [@jinCulturingComplexGut2023].**
 **(A)** Schematic diagram of our procedure for benchmarking gene content estimates using a synthetic community constructed to reflect the species